kikinit/mddoc-toolkit/README.md

 // Example markdown file path
 const markdownFilePath = './README.md'

-// Initialize the parser
-const parser = new MarkdownParser(markdownFilePath)
+// Initialize the parser using a file path const parser = new MarkdownParser(markdownFilePath, true) // 'true' indicates it is a file path

 // Get all sections
 const sections = parser.sections